xkawi/react-universal-saga-modular/README.md

 Again, this is just something that I come up with to helps organise the code better.
 Feel free to organise it in whatever ways you are comfortable with.

+## Local Storage Persistance

+Redux Persist is used to achieve this.
+To demonstrate this, follow this steps:

+1. Type a github username and click "Go"

+2. scroll all the way down and click "Load More"

+3. Refresh the page.
+You will notice that, the @@INIT state will have more than 50 (per page is 30) users and repos entities.
+If you observe the Network tab within Chrome Dev Tools (right click anywhere within the website > Inspect), there is not extra network calls made.
+This demonstrate Redux Persist in action.
+The bulk of the logic can be found at `src > client.js`.

 ## Testing

 react-universal-saga-modular comes with [Jest](http://facebook.github.io/jest/) to write test cases for your React components.
 So whatever Jest can do, you can do it here.